 These days, you’re nobody without a social media account.
 It doesn’t matter if it’s your grandma’s cookie business or a local band who hasn’t released a song in years: you’ll find them on Facebook.
-So it goes without saying that your e-commerce store needs to be represented on social too.
+So it goes without saying that your e-commerce store needs to be integrated on social media too.

 In this article, we’ll discuss how social media can help you with your success.
 We’ll tap into the different ways of how to make good use of the different channels and we’ll explain how you can take full advantage of the platforms in order to see your efforts pay off.

 Integrating your social media networks with your e-commerce store will help you drive more traffic and generate more sales.
 And with the use of social media growing each year, you know it’s time to give your social media marketing a little boost!
 Let’s discuss how.

 Driving traffic to your website

 The first use of social media that can be highly important for your e-commerce store, is driving traffic to your business.
 Social media is ideal for introducing your brand to the world, attracting new customers, showing your products and collecting positive reviews.
 It’s the platform where you reach out to your audience and engage in conversations with them.

 There are different ways of driving traffic to your online store through social media presence.
 You can either let organic posts do their charm in order for people to get to know your brand.
 Or you can invest some money in ads and discover a whole new world of potential customers.
 Let’s have a look at both.

 The first way doesn’t cost you any money, but it will cost you some more time (we know, time is money too).
 Nevertheless, will the effort you put into driving organic traffic from your social media account to your website result in longer-term benefits.
 And to get this organic traffic, you’ll have to focus on quality social media content.